tldr-pages/tldr/pages/common/pulumi-config.md

 `pulumi config rm {{key}}`

-- Set value for a key from a file:
+- Set a value for a configuration key from a file:

 `cat {{path/to/file}} | pulumi config set {{key}}`

-- Set secret value (e.g. API key) for a key and store/display as ciphertext:
+- Set a secret value (e.g. API key) for a configuration key and store/display as ciphertext:

 `pulumi config set --secret {{key}} {{S3cr37_value}}`